phantomeis/BF2142_Fesl_Emulator/README.md

-#B attlefield 2142 Statistics Emulator Server
+# Battlefield 2142 Statistics Emulator Server

 before you read on, read my guide for Windows OSwith pictures, ready-packed zip download and tutorials on the databases here: